 A Note from Dr. Wolfelt

-If you are thinking of attending a 4-Day Training in Colorado, I invite you to consider the philosophy that informs my work with bereaved people as well as my teaching.
+If you are thinking of attending a 4-Day Training in Colorado or Arizona, I invite you to consider the philosophy that informs my work with bereaved people as well as my teaching.
 I believe in “companioning” the bereaved instead of “treating” them.